Rhinoplasty in Newport Beach and Beverly Hills

 Am I a Good Candidate for a Nose Job?

-Rhinoplasty is appropriate for healthy men and women who have reasonable expectations for improving the nasal appearance and/or function.
+Rhinoplasty is appropriate for healthy men and women who have reasonable expectations for improving their nasal appearance and/or function.
 When it comes to younger patients, the surgery is best performed only after the nose has completed its growth, which may be around the age of sixteen or later.

-Why choose Dr. Batniji as my Rhinoplasty Specialist?
+Why Choose Dr. Batniji as My Rhinoplasty Specialist?

 Located in Newport Beach, California, Dr. Batniji is the premier rhinoplasty specialist of Southern California and beyond.
-Board certified by the American Board of Facial Plastic & Reconstructive Surgery and by the American Board of Otolaryngology, the doctor has dedicated his entire career to facial plastic surgery, including rhinoplasty.
+Board-certified by the American Board of Facial Plastic & Reconstructive Surgery and by the American Board of Otolaryngology, the doctor has dedicated his entire career to facial plastic surgery, including rhinoplasty.
 He is an expert at creating beautiful, natural rhinoplasty results that are in harmony with the patient’s features.
 As well, he is considered Newport Beach’s ethnic rhinoplasty specialist.

 Dr. Batniji is affiliated with several accredited outpatient surgery centers throughout Southern California, including Newport Beach Surgery Center, as well as several area hospitals including Hoag Memorial Presbyterian Hospital in Newport Beach, California.
 Depending on the nature of your surgery, your rhinoplasty procedure may be performed at a surgery center or in the hospital.